 Correctly covering your tenancy is important as well and difficult to do.
 If you run 10 Exchange Online all against the same account, you will only be testing a single mailbox server.
 Exoprise recommends diversifying the tenancy coverage by selecting multiple accounts for sensors like Exchange Online.
 CloudReady was designed to be able to reuse existing accounts without altering them.
 Additionally, inexpensive Kiosk accounts can be leveraged.
 We also have customers that have negotiated test accounts as part of their enterprise agreements.

 Lastly, as our Exoprise customer base has grown and we’ve added multi-nationals or large domestic customers, we’ve assisted in developing coverage plans that help customers cover their Internet Peering Exchanges and ISPs across their branches and branch offices.
 When you deploy a large number of sensors it can help to break down the notifications and telemetry across geographical regions so that different teams can be notified about application or Internet outages.

 Each organization is different and the goals of the network, operations, and applications monitoring teams can vary.
 Additionally, organizations probably have some existing tools in place that we can easily integrate with.
-Whether you plan to start with a few sensors and expand over time — Exoprise has you covered.
+Whether you plan to start with a few sensors and expand over time — Exoprise has monitoring coverage for any SaaS app.